alex-miller-0/grupy/README.md

 See the "Versions" folder for releases of grupy.
 All versions 1.1.0 and above have documentation and are fit for use.
 I do not recommend you use any version before 1.1.0.

+See the "Example" folder for example input and output.